 g.
 Reevaluation Schedule.
 Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

 Every three months

 Every six months

 Every twelve months

 Other schedule

+Specify the other schedule:

 reevaluations (select one):